Towards Bridging the FL Performance-Explainability Trade-Off: A Trustworthy 6G RAN Slicing Use-Case: Proposed Approach

 where thanks to Lagrange multipliers, the $\lambda$-player chooses how much to weigh the proxy constraint functions, but does so in such a way as to satisfy the original constraints, and ends up reaching a nearly-optimal nearly-feasible solution \cite{Gordon}.
 These steps are all summarized in Algorithm 1.

 At line 1 of Algorithm 1, we declare the baseline parameters.
 Then, at line 2, the aggregation server initializes the weights and broadcasts them to all participating CLs.
-Lines 3 to 4 describe the execution of the FL optimization task, as mentioned earlier at each FL round.
+Lines 3 to 4 describe the execution of the FL optimization task, as mentioned earlier at each FL round.Noted that, the preference of proxy-Lagrangian optimization over the well know convex-concave procedure \cite{ccp} is firmly justified.
+This decision is primarily driven by the intricacy of the non-convex, dataset-dependent XAI constraints, which CCP may not accurately capture.
+Moreover, it provides computational efficiency, ensuring timely resource allocation decisions, unlike CCP, which often involves computationally expensive iterations for convexification.
+The versatility and numerical stability of proxy-Lagrangian methods make them well-suited for handling a wide range of SLA constraints and statistical metrics.
+In summary, proxy-Lagrangian optimization outperforms CCP in terms of efficiency and flexibility in addressing B5G resource allocation challenges.